glacier-modding/glaciermodding.org/docs/glacier2/chunkdata.md

 ### Information

-The game's data is split into "chunk" files that have a .rpkg extension.
-These Chunks contain all the assets the game uses.
-Chunk files also have corresponding chunk patch files.
-Generally, these chunk files correspond to a location in the game and hold the content that is specific to that location.
-Loading a location will therefore load in the assets for that location.
-However, some chunk files contain assets used in most levels and will therefore always be loaded.
+The game's data is split into `chunk` files, which have an `.rpkg` extension.
+These chunks contain all the assets the game uses, and are numbered from `chunk0` through `chunk27`.
+Each of these "base" chunks will also be accompanied by two "patch" chunks, which follow the format `chunkXpatchX.rpkg`.
+Generally, these chunk files correspond to a location in the game and hold the content that is specific to that location (e.g., chunk27 = Paris).
+When the game loads a level, it will only load the content needed for that level, but the chunks will also be accessed in a specific order.
+However, some chunks contain assets used in most levels and will therefore always be loaded (e.g., chunk0).

+To visualize the relationship between chunks, we can use the `Hitman 3 Chunk Hierarchy flowchart`.
+After locating the chunk on the flowchart, all we need to do is follow the arrows.
+Using chunk27 (Paris) as an example, we can see the chunks are accessed in the following order:

+> chunk27 (Paris) -> chunk21 (Season 1) -> chunk8 (Legacy) -> chunk1 (Base) -> chunk0 (Boot).

-The following flowchart visualizes the relationship between chunks.
-Note that the chunk files are split into levels.
-The loading process for the chunk files ia a one-way street; lower-level chunks can not access higher-level chunks.
-Therefore, while chunk1 can access chunk0, chunk0 can not access chunk1.
-Chunk can also only access lower-level chunk and not adjacent chunks.
-So looking at the flowchart chunk12 cannot access chunk13, but it can access chunk9.
+Note that while chunk0 can be accessed _from_ anywhere, it is a one-way street; chunks higher in the hierarchy cannot access chunks lower in the hierarchy.
+The lower the chunk _number_, the higher it is in the chunk _hierarchy_.
+Therefore, while chunk1 can access chunk0, chunk0 can not access chunk1, because chunk1 (Level 1) is lower in the hierarchy than chunk0 (Level 0).
+Furthermore, chunks cannot access adjacent chunks.
+So, as we can see from the flowchart, chunk12 can not access chunk11, but it can access chunk9.

 ![Chunk Diagram](../assets/Chunk_Data_Diagram.svg)